vseredovych/midpoint-integration-parallel/README.md

-# Middle Point Rule parallelized with Open MPI
+# Description

+Contains presentation and Implementation of Open MPI parallelized algorithm of Midpoint integration.